-El Santuario de Chimayó is a beautiful example of Spanish Colonial architecture.
-The structure is one of several historical churches on the High Road to Taos, but the santuario is a National Historic Landmark.
+El Santuario de Chimayó is a small Catholic church about 25 miles north of Santa Fe.
+The church itself is a beautiful example of Spanish Colonial architecture.
+It is one of several historical churches on the High Road to Taos, but, unlike the others, the Santuario is a National Historic Landmark with a story to tell.

-Chimayó is an important Catholic pilgrimage site, referred to as the “Lourdes of North America.”
-The church attracts 300,000 visitors a year.
-The largest pilgrimage occurs on Holy Thursday and Good Friday.
-Thirty thousand people from around the world walk to the Santuario de Chimayó during Easter, including many who walk 90 miles from Albuquerque.
+Chimayó is an important Catholic pilgrimage site, often cited as the “Lourdes of North America.”
+The small chapel attracts 300,000+ visitors a year; however, the largest pilgrimage (by far) is on Holy Thursday and Good Friday, with up to 30,000 people participating from around the world.
+Some walk from as far as Albuquerque, which is about 90 miles south.

 History of Healing

-Long before the santuario was built, the site was associated with healing and worship.
-The influence of the Tewa people on the area is undeniable.
-Archaeologists have documented thirty-three prehistoric sites on the Santa Cruz River, including several around Chimayó.
-The settlement was named after the hill directly behind the church, “Tsi-Mayoh.”
-Tsi-Mayoh is one of four hills sacred to the Tewa.
+Archaeologists have documented thirty-three prehistoric settlements on the Santa Cruz River, including several around Chimayó.
+The influence of the Tewa people on the area is palpable.
+Chimayo was named after the hill directly behind the church, Tsi-Mayoh, one of four hills sacred to the Tewa people.

-Tewa legends reference an ancient spring in the valley the produced water with curative properties.
+The site was associated with healing and worship long before the Santuario was built.
+Tewa legends reference an ancient spring in that valley the produced water with curative properties.
 Though the spring dried up, the soil retained the ability to heal.
-Many pilgrims mix the dirt with water to create mude.
-They eat it, or apply it topically, to heal a variety of ailments.
-Visitors often take vials of dirt with them as a remembrance.
+Taking some dirt is part of the experience for many.
+Visitors frequently gather vials of dirt with them as a remembrance or for curative purposes.
+For example, some pilgrims mix the dirt with water to create mud and apply it topically or they eat it.
+Supposedly it heals a variety of ailments.
+I wouldn’t know.
+Haven’t tried it.

 Inspiration for the Santuario de Chimayo